yoziscul/thezeptar/README.md

 ### TL;DR?

 Hey, I'm Zeptar.
 I've been a full-stack developer for about 2 years.
-My primary tools of choice include Node.js, JavaScript, Astro, and TypeScript.
 My current learning journey is centered on acquiring proficiency in the C programming language.
+I also like making animations and designs on Blender, and most of it I post it on my YouTube channel.

 ---